-Rule 150.
-Advertised Tender Enquiry.
+Rule 161 Advertised Tender Enquiry

-- (i) Subject to exceptions incorporated under Rules 151 and 154, invitation to tenders by advertisement should be used for procurement of goods of estimated value Rs.
-25 lakh (Rupees Twenty Five Lakh) and above.
-Advertisement in such case should be given in the Indian Trade Journal (ITJ), published by the Director General of Commercial Intelligence and Statistics, Kolkata and at least in one national daily having wide circulation. - (ii) An organisation having its own web site should also publish all its advertised tender enquiries on the web site and provide a link with NIC web site.
-It should also give its web site address in the advertisements in ITJ and newspapers. - (iii) The organisation should also post the complete bidding document in its web site and permit prospective bidders to make use of the document downloaded from the web site.
-If such a downloaded bidding document is priced, there should be clear instructions for the bidder to pay the amount by demand draft etc. along with the bid - (iv) Where the Ministry or Department feels that the goods of the required quality, specifications etc., may not be available in the country and it is necessary to also look for suitable competitive offers from abroad, the Ministry or Department may send copies of the tender notice to the Indian embassies abroad as well as to the foreign embassies in India.
-The selection of the embassies will depend on the possibility of availability of the required goods in such countries. - (v) Ordinarily, the minimum time to be allowed for submission of bids should be three weeks from the date of publication of the tender notice or availability of the bidding document for sale, whichever is later.
-Where the department also contemplates obtaining bids from abroad, the minimum period should be kept as four weeks for both domestic and foreign bidders.
+- (i) Subject to exceptions incorporated under Rules 154, 155, 162 and 166, invitation to tenders by advertisement should be used for procurement of goods of estimated value of ₹ 25 lakhs (Rupees Twenty Five Lakh) and above.
+Advertisement in such cases should be given on Central Public Procurement Portal (CPPP) at www.eprocure.gov.in and on GeM.
+An organisation having its own website should also publish all its advertised tender enquiries on the website. - (ii) The organisation should also post the complete bidding document in its website and on CPPP to enable prospective bidders to make use of the document by downloading from the website. - (iii) The advertisements for invitation of tenders should give the complete web address from where the bidding documents can be downloaded. - (iv) In order to promote wider participation and ease of bidding, no cost of tender document may be charged for the tender documents downloaded by the bidders.

+- (v) Where the Ministry or Department feels that the goods of the required quality, specifications etc., may not be available in the country and it is necessary to also look for suitable competitive offers from abroad, the Ministry or Department may send copies of the tender notice to the Indian Embassies abroad as well as to the foreign Embassies in India.
+The selection of the embassies will depend on the possibility of availability of the required goods in such countries.
+In such cases e-procurement as per Rule 160 may not be insisted. - (vi) Ordinarily, the minimum time to be allowed for submission of bids should be three weeks from the date of publication of the tender notice or availability of the bidding document for sale, whichever is later.
+Where the Department also contemplates obtaining bids from abroad, the minimum period should be kept as four weeks for both domestic and foreign bidders.

-Rule 151.
-Limited Tender Enquiry.
+Rule 162 Limited Tender Enquiry